etiennecollin/ift4055/report/main.typ

 embeddings of the permutations be 0, and infinity for the distance between the embeddings of the non-permutations.

+This kind of contrastive learning is what we mean by semi-supervised learning.
+The model is not given the labels of the data, but it is given a way to differentiate between the two classes of data.

 To do so, given $x_1$ and $y_1$ the pair of embeddings that are permutations of one another and $x_2$ and $y_2$ the pair of embeddings that are not, we compute the following distances: